 Increase Quality and Flexibility in Your Manufacturing Process

-Earlier the purpose of automation was to increase productivity (since automated systems can work 24 hours a day), and to reduce the cost associated with human operators (i.e. wages & benefits).
-However, today, the focus of automation has shifted to increasing quality and flexibility in a manufacturing process.
+Earlier the purpose of automation was to increase productivity (since automated systems can work 24 hours a day) and to reduce the cost associated with human operators (i.e. wages & benefits).
+However, today, the focus of automation has shifted to increasing quality and flexibility in the manufacturing process.
 In the automobile industry, the installation of pistons into the engine used to be performed manually with an error rate of 1-1.5%.
 Presently, this task is performed using automated machinery with an error rate of 0.00001%.

 Advantages of Industrial Automation

 Lower operating cost: Industrial automation eliminates healthcare costs and paid leave and holidays associated with a human operator.
-Further, industrial automation does not require other employee benefits such as bonuses, pension coverage etc. Above all, although it is associated with a high initial cost it saves the monthly wages of the workers which leads to substantial cost savings for the company.
+Further, industrial automation does not require other employee benefits such as bonuses, pension coverage, etc. Above all, although it is associated with a high initial cost it saves the monthly wages of the workers which leads to substantial cost savings for the company.
 The maintenance cost associated with machinery used for industrial automation is less because it does not often fail.
 If it fails, only computer and maintenance engineers are required to repair it.

-Although many companies hire hundreds of production workers for a up to three shifts to run the plant for the maximum number of hours, the plant still needs to be closed for maintenance and holidays.
-Industrial automation fulfills the aim of the company by allowing the company to run a manufacturing plant for 24 hours in a day 7 days in a week and 365 days a year.
+Although many companies hire hundreds of production workers for up to three shifts to run the plant for the maximum number of hours, the plant still needs to be closed for maintenance and holidays.
+Industrial automation fulfills the aim of the company by allowing the company to run a manufacturing plant for 24 hours a day 7 days a week and 365 days a year.
 This leads to a significant improvement in the productivity of the company.